Time resolution of BC422 plastic scintillator read out by a SiPM: Introduction

 \IEEEPARstart{A}{t} the Paul Scherrer Institut (PSI) in Switzerland we routinely use plastic scintillators read out by silicon photomultipliers (SiPMs) to build detectors for various experiments \cite{Stoykov12a,Cattaneo14,Amato17,Rostomyan21}.
 The basis for estimating the time resolution of such detectors was put in the research works \cite{Stoykov12b,Sedlak12}.
 It was shown both experimentally and in simulations, that in case of using a constant fraction discriminator (CFD), the time resolution $\sigma$ is inversely proportional to the square root of the energy $E$ deposited in the scintillator.
 Here, we represent such dependence in the following form:

-where $k$ is the fraction of emitted scintillation light collected to the photosensor (single SiPM or group of SiPMs); $k E = E_{\rm det}$ is the energy effectively reaching the photosensor (detected energy); $\sigma_{\rm 1MeV}$, expressed in ${\rm ps} \times \rm{MeV}^{0.5}$, is the time resolution per 1\,MeV detected energy.
+where $k$ is the fraction of emitted scintillation light collected to the photosensor (single SiPM or group of SiPMs); $k E = E_{\rm det}$ is the energy effectively reaching the photosensor (detected energy); $\sigma_{\rm 1MeV}$, expressed in ${\rm ps} \times \rm{MeV}^{0.5}$, is a coefficient, which can be interpreted as the time resolution per 1\,MeV detected energy.

 The best value of $\sigma_{\rm 1MeV}$, reported in \cite{Stoykov12b}, is 18\,ps$\times$MeV$^{0.5}$, assuming $k = 1$.
 At that time this was the first proof that with a SiPM based detector one can have as good time resolution as with using a PMT.
-Taking a more appropriate estimate $k \approx 0.75$ (see below) for the light collection under the given conditions, we get $\sigma_{\rm 1MeV} \approx 15\,{\rm ps} \times {\rm MeV}^{0.5}$.
+Taking a more appropriate estimate $k \approx 0.74$ (see below) for the light collection under the given conditions, we get $\sigma_{\rm 1MeV} \approx 15\,{\rm ps} \times {\rm MeV}^{0.5}$.
 None of the detectors in \cite{Stoykov12a,Cattaneo14,Amato17,Rostomyan21} exceeded this performance limit.

-The minimum achievable time resolution $\sigma_{\rm 1MeV,min}$ as a function of scintillator and SiPM parameters can be expressed as \cite{Gundacker20}:
+In \cite{Gundacker20} the time resolution with different scintillators and SiPMs was studied using a leading edge (LE) discriminator technique.
+A fair agreement between the experimental time resolution limit and predictions of an analytical formula \cite{Vinogradov18}, estimating an optimum time resolution, was found.
+Following \cite{Gundacker20,Vinogradov18}, the lower limit of the parameter $\sigma_{\rm 1MeV}$ in (\ref{Eq:sigma=f(E)}) in case of using a LE discriminator can be estimated as:

-where $\tau_{\rm r}$ and $\tau_{\rm d}$ are the rise time and the effective decay time of the scintillation emission; LY is the scintillation light yield per unit energy; PDE is the photon detection efficiency of the SiPM; $\sigma_{\rm ts} = \sqrt{\sigma_{\rm PTS}^2 + \sigma_{\rm SPTR}^2}$ is the standard deviation characterizing cumulative time spread in the light collection and SiPM response formation processes, with abbreviations PTS and SPTR standing for the photon transfer time spread and single photon time resolution, respectively.
+where $\tau_{\rm r}$ and $\tau_{\rm d}$ are the rise and decay times of the scintillation emission with condition $\tau_{\rm r} \ll \tau_{\rm d}$; LY is the scintillation light yield per unit energy; PDE and ENF are the photon detection efficiency and the excess noise factor of the SiPM; $\sigma_{\rm ts} = \sqrt{\sigma_{\rm PTS}^2 + \sigma_{\rm SPTR}^2}$ is the standard deviation characterizing cumulative time spread in the light collection and SiPM response formation processes, with abbreviations PTS and SPTR standing for the photon transfer time spread and single photon time resolution, respectively.
+In \cite{Gundacker20} the comparison of the experimental data with the model \cite{Vinogradov18} is done with ${\rm ENF} = 1$; the reasons for neglecting the excess noise contribution are, however, not provided.